awenine/gifGrid/README.md

 A search app for displaying themed GIFs (from the GIPHY API) in a grid layout.

+A deployed version of this app is available here: [gifGrid](https://vigilant-wozniak-6713fc.netlify.app/)

 <img alt="gifGrid screenshot" title="the app showing 'cat' GIFs 🐈"  src="./public/gifGrid-screenshot-cats.png" width="60%" style="align=center border=2px solid blue">

 ## Technology